nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 ### Modelling ###

-Each item of uncategorised data in the hierarchy is recorded in its own FHIR resource, this may be an `observation`, `immunization` or any other that is defined in GP Connect .
-The structure is represented using the `questionnaireResponse` resource.
+Each item of uncategorised data in the hierarchy is recorded in its own FHIR `observation` resource.
+The structure is represented using the `related` element within the reource.

-* The top-level item will contain an `observation` in the `questionnaireResponse.parent` element.
+* The top-level item will contain an `observation` where the 'observation.related.type' element is set to 'has-member'.
-* The child items will be pointed to as references to the relevant resources within the `questionnaireResponse.item.answer` field(s).
+* The child items will be pointed to as references to the relevant resources where the 'observation.related.type' element is set to 'derived-from'.

 ### Consultations and problem ###